 The Evergreen State College (Faculty)

-David Wolach is founding editor of Wheelhouse Magazine & Press, & curator of the series devoted to the intersection of experiments in texts & radical politics, PRESS.
-His work, which is often often collaborative and uses multiple media, has most recently appeared in or is forthcoming from 5_Trope, Aufgabe, Try, Jacket, No Tell Motel, & Little Red Leaves.
-Wolach is professor of text arts & poetics The Evergreen State College & visiting professor in Bard College’s Workshop In Language & Thinking.
-He’s currently collaborating with composer Arun Chandra and theater historian Elizabeth Williamson on a series of live performances, including Kenneth Gaburo's Maledetto (Fall-Winter 2010) and a 2-channel sound-text piece for 7 voices, translated from a section of Occultations, “Modular Arterial Cacophony” (Winter-Spring 2011).
+David Wolach is founding editor of Wheelhouse Magazine & Press, and curator of the series devoted to the intersection of experiments in texts and radical politics, PRESS.
+His work, which is often often collaborative and uses multiple media, has most recently appeared in or is forthcoming from 5_Trope, Aufgabe, Try, Jacket, No Tell Motel, and Little Red Leaves.
+Wolach is professor of text arts & poetics The Evergreen State College and visiting professor in Bard College’s Workshop In Language and Thinking.
+He has collaborated with composer Arun Chandra and theater historian Elizabeth Williamson on a series of live performances, including Kenneth Gaburo's Maledetto (Fall-Winter 2010) and a 2-channel sound-text piece for 7 voices, translated from a section of Occultations, “Modular Arterial Cacophony” (Winter-Spring 2011).

 Latest Publication Title